 Non-Exempt Staff Council

 The Non-Exempt Staff Council functions in the interest of Trinity College Administrative Staff employees on the bi-weekly payroll.
 The Council serves as a liaison between the Administration of the College and Administrative Staff and makes recommendations designed to strengthen and improve communications, the working environment, and the Trinity community.
 On behalf of administrative staff, the committee brings forward concerns, issues, and ideas to the attention of the appropriate College administrators via the Senior Officer Liaison as appointed by the President of the College.
+You will find access to agendas, minutes, and other helpful information on our Meetings and Minutes page.

 We are here for YOU to address your questions, concerns, or suggestions.
 Please feel free to contact any member of the committee directly or contact our general mailbox at firstname.lastname@example.org.
 If you choose, your communication may be kept confidential and/or anonymous by sending your concern in writing directly to the Chair of the NESC in an interoffice envelope marked “NESC – Confidential”.